dave2k77/fractional-calculus-library/docs/PERFORMANCE_OPTIMIZATION_GUIDE.md

 - Provides graceful fallback mechanisms
 - Monitors and optimizes performance

-With these capabilities, HPFRACC v2.2.0 delivers exceptional performance for fractional calculus applications in research and industry.
+With these capabilities, HPFRACC v3.0.0 delivers exceptional performance for fractional calculus applications in research and industry, including advanced stochastic modeling with neural fractional SDEs.